|'Wagtails Cottage' at White Cross Manor||Self Catering||Flexible||1||2||1||Plus cot|

 On the West coast (opposite Jersey) the beaches (nearest 20 minutes) stretch from Barneville - Carteret all the way down to Mont St Michael - definitely worth a visit.
 This coast has occasional rocky cove beaches where children can have the delight of discovering tiny fish and shells, and perhaps a few crabs!
 Delightful villages with restaurants and cafe's dot the coastline.

-Entertaining - The Gite has a dining table for four in the lounge/diner, and a private patio with a second table and chairs for outdoor eating or quiet evenings around the barbecue.
+Entertaining - The Gite has a dining table for 4 in the lounge/diner, and a private patio with a second table and chairs for outdoor eating or quiet evenings around the barbecue.

 The kitchen has a full size electric oven, microwave, washing machine and fridge.
 There are drying facilities in the main house utility room or a long washing line in the garden.

 The lounge with dining/kitchen is on the ground floor and there is comfortable seating for 4.
 A 30 inch satellite tv with over 60 English programmes.
 The lounge is heated by a wood burning stove and electric heating.
 All windows double glazed.

 En suite shower room, wc and wash basin.